Part 1: Setting up R Server

 install.packages('SentimentAnalysis')

 When all of the R Packages listed above have installed, go ahead and quit out of R to enter into R Server.
-Type q()
+Type q() and choose to save your workspace by typing y

 Now we’ve exited R and are back to our main server screen, it’s time for the last step which is enabling Tableau to connect to our server by via remote access.
-Type R CMD Rserve --RS-enable-remote
+Type R CMD Rserve –RS-enable-remote

-If you see that Rserv has started in daemon mode, it’s now time to open up Tableau Desktop and test the connection.
-Navigate to the Help menu -> Settings and Performance -> Manage External Service Connection
+If you see that Rserve has started in daemon mode, it’s now time to open up Tableau Desktop and test the connection.

 Make sure that the RServe option is selected from the dropdown menu and that the port is set to 6311.
 Enter in your server IP address which can be found within the email containing the password or from within your droplets menu.
 Press test connection to verify Tableau can connect to your R server.